uesp/skyedit/ReadMe.txt

 The basic capabilities of the editor in this release include:

   - Load plugins with multiple master files
-  - Edit a few record types
+  - Edit several basic record types
-  - Basic find text feature
+  - Basic find text and binary data feature
   - Viewing/selection of resources in Data path and in BSA files
-  - Import/export from/to CSV files
+  - Import/export basic data to *and* from CSV files
   - Simple undo system
+  - Batch editing of multiple records for simple fields
-  - Automatic backup when saving plugins
+  - Automatic backup when saving most files
   - View raw data/hex of all records